Karen DeWolf: Early life

 DeWolf was born Muriel Valentine Quack, the only child of Hugh Quack and Florence Morrow in Manhattan.
 After her family moved west, she graduated from high school in Alameda, California.

 She had dreams of becoming an actress, and caused quite a stir at 17 by posing in a swimsuit for a photo that ended up on the cover of National Police Gazette.
 (After being suspended, DeWolf would tell her principal she had never agreed for those photos—which were taken with the intent of furthering her ambition to be an actress—to be used in that manner.)

 She briefly gave up her Hollywood dreams, however, when she married her first husband, real estate developer John Warfield Wells, at age 19.
 At this time, she assumed the stage name Gypsy Wells and performed in the San Francisco Bay Area as a dancer.
 The marriage would soon end in divorce.

 Hollywood career

 After moving to Hollywood, DeWolf married cinematographer Abraham Fried, aka Conrad Wells, in 1926, but the pair separated in the late 1920s, shortly before Wells died in a freak plane accident in 1930 on the set of Such Men Are Dangerous.
 Soon after, she married Eric DeWolf, president of the California Etchers' Association.

 When DeWolf first arrived in Hollywood, she hoped to be an actress, but she eventually discovered a love for screenwriting.
 She slipped a script to director Lowell Sherman on set one day, and he brought her on as an editor and dialogue director.
 From there, she worked her way into writing rooms, gaining work on a number of franchises, including the Charlie Chan films, the Jones Family films, and the Blondie films.
+She never did make an appearance on film as an actress.

 Blacklisting

-Her career came to a halt in the 1950s when she was blacklisted during the McCarthy era for alleged Communist ties.
+Though one source indicates she was blacklisted during the McCarthy era for alleged Communist ties, DeWolf worked steadily in Hollywood as a writer (and using her established name) through 1958, well past the blacklist's height (and McCarthy's 1957 death).
+After 1953, all of DeWolf's credits were for TV, including over 30 episodes of The Ford Television Theatre.